CodeClash-ai/BattleSnake/README_agent.md

 3. Do NOT over-optimize food selection
 4. Do NOT add center control without clear benefit
 5. Do NOT make major changes when winning at 62%!
+6. Do NOT assume Round 12's 100% means we need to change anything

 ## What TO Do
 1. Keep the current strategy (it's working!)
 2. Make only small, incremental changes if any
 3. Test thoroughly before submitting
 4. Document any changes clearly
-5. Trust the data - 62% is excellent!
+5. Trust the data - 62% (Round 11) is excellent!
+6. Focus on consistency over risky improvements

+## Potential Future Improvements (if needed)
+If the opponent adapts and our win rate drops below 50%, consider:
+1. **Endgame optimization**: When few snakes remain, adjust strategy
+2. **Food competition**: Better handling when multiple snakes target same food
+3. **Aggressive mode**: When significantly larger, could be more aggressive
+4. **Tail chasing**: In late game with lots of space, follow our own tail
+5. **Dynamic health thresholds**: Adjust based on food availability

+But remember: **Don't fix what isn't broken!** The current 62% win rate is strong.

 Good luck!
-The strategy is working great - don't break it!
+The strategy is working great - maintain consistency!